foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/board-hsdk.md

 HS38x4 quad core processors running at 1GHz.

 The ARC HSDK features 256 kByte of on-chip SRAM and 4 GByte of DDR3-SDRAM.
-The software available from Synopsys for the ARC HSDK includes pre-built SMP Linux image (plus the U-Boot bootloader) and the embARC OSP distribution for embedded systems. embARC OSP source code includes bare metal and FreeRTOS device drivers and example applications.
+The software available from MIPS for the ARC HSDK includes pre-built SMP Linux image (plus the U-Boot bootloader) and the embARC OSP distribution for embedded systems. embARC OSP source code includes bare metal and FreeRTOS device drivers and example applications.
 Code development is made easy using the